Home breadcrumb back arrow Back to All Blog

 Rate cases are one pressure.
 Franchise agreements are another.

-According to NREL and IMT, over 1,200 municipalities across 30 states have franchise agreements expiring or up for renewal by 2030.
+Over 1,200 municipalities across 30 states have franchise agreements expiring or up for renewal by 2030.

 When a franchise expires, the city has negotiating power.
 Portland’s electric franchise expires in 2027.
 St. Paul’s expired in 2026.
 Las Vegas in 2025.